Peter Van Hoesen: Biography

-Van Hoesen is also a composer who has made music for Zoo/Thomas Hauert's contemporary dance company in the form of Accords and You've Changed, which was composed in 7.1 surround sound.
+Hoesen is also a composer who has made music for Zoo/Thomas Hauert's contemporary dance company in the form of Accords and You've Changed, which was composed in 7.1 surround sound.
 He has done composition and programming for Bent Object: In Human Format and Winning, composed the tracks for Terrene with Heleen Blanken and has curated art installations with the Foton collective.

 As both a DJ and performer van Hoesen has played at key clubs and festivals across Europe, America, Australia and Asia.

 In 2010 he moved from Brussels to Berlin, where he co-founded synthesizerstudio Handwerk Audio.

+As of 2023, he is based in Ho Chi Minh City, Vietnam.